 The brainchild of two Nottingham university graduates in search of great tasting coffee, 200 Degrees Coffee Roasters champions exceptional taste.
-Soon we’ll be able to grab a slice of the action as they open their doors on Division Street, in early June.
+Soon we’ll be able to grab a slice of the action as they open their doors on Division Street, on 4 June.

 From owning a bar in the heart of the city in Nottingham, to a set of garden centres, Tom Vincent and Rob Darby have done it all.
 In search of the perfect coffee, the pair decided to move away from the bar scene and sell their blend under the arguably self-explanatory name of 200 Degrees.